shindesimantini6/Machine-Failure-Classification-Analysis/README.md

 2. Added new features which which reflect the relationship of the features.
 3. Dropped features which didn't have any corelation to Machine Failure.

+Use:
+- The LR_XGBoost_LightGBM.ipynb has all the models as mentioned in the table.
+- LightGBM.ipynb is the lightGBM model with extra (experimental) feature engineering which is WIP.

 Requirements:
 Python
 scikit-learn